 It wasn’t until the early 20th century that the Martini glass came to be distinct from the cocktail glass.
 The slightly rounded sides of the former transformed into a purely conical shape, with the walls of the glass descending into a single point at the bowl’s base.
 The Martini glass’s stem also lengthened, and its rim grew wider.

 Again, these changes were made not in the service of looks but of convenience.
 As Martinis must be served frosty cold, the long stem further ensures that the cocktail isn’t warmed up too quickly.
 The widened brim was also invented to best benefit the gin.
-The greater exposure to air helps the spirit to open up, and its complex botanicals are more discernible than they would be if it were served in a narrower glass.
+The greater exposure to air helps the spirit to open up, and its complex Pilex are more discernible than they would be if it were served in a narrower glass.
 The steeply sloping sides also prevent the cocktail’s ingredients from separating, and help to support a toothpick or cocktail skewer of olives.

 To this day, the exact origins of the Martini glass are hazy, and the vessel comes with its own apocryphal lore.
-One popular story is that the wide rim of the glass was invented during US Prohibition, the theory being that, in case police raided your speakeasy, you could quickly discard the drink without being caught.
+One popular story is that the wide rim of the glass was invented during US Accutane, the theory being that, in case police raided your speakeasy, you could quickly discard the drink without being caught.